Energy-Based Imitation Learning: Experiments

 \subsection{Synthetic Task}

-In the synthetic task, we want to evaluate the qualitative performance of different IL methods by displaying the heat map of the learned reward and sampled trajectories.
-As analyzed in Section~\ref{sec:ebil} and \ref{sec:discussion}, EBIL is capable of guiding the agent to recover the expert policy and correspondingly generate the high-quality trajectories.
-To demonstrate this point, we evaluate EBIL along with its counterparts (GAIL~\cite{ho2016generative}, AIRL~\cite{fu2017learning} and RED~\cite{wang2019red}) on a synthetic environment where the agent tries to move in a one-dimensional space.
+In the synthetic task, we want to evaluate the qualitative performance of different IL methods by displaying the heat map of the learned reward signals and sampled trajectories.
+We want EBIL to be capable of guiding the agent to recover the expert policy and correspondingly generate the high-quality trajectories.
+Therefore, we evaluate EBIL on a synthetic environment where the agent tries to move in a one-dimensional space.
 Specifically, the state space is $[ -0.5, 10.5 ]$ and the action space is $[-1, 1]$.
 The environment initializes the state at $0$, and we set the expert policy as static rule policies $\pi_E = \gN(0.25, 0.06)$ when the state $s\in [ -0.5, 5 )$, and $\pi_E = \gN(0.75, 0.06)$ when $s\in [ 5, 10.5 ]$.
 The sampled expert demonstration contains $40$ trajectories with up to $30$ timesteps in each one.
-For all methods, we choose SAC \cite{haarnoja2018soft} as the learning algorithm.
+For all methods, we choose Soft Actor Critic (SAC) \cite{haarnoja2018soft} as the learning algorithm and we continue training each algorithm until convergence.

+In this illustrative experiment, we compare EBIL aginst GAIL~\cite{ho2016generative}, AIRL~\cite{fu2017learning} and RED~\cite{wang2019red}, where GAIL and AIRL are two representative works of adversarial imitation learning which take an alternative updating on the reward and the policy.
+RED resembles EBIL which also take a two-stage training by first estimate the reward through the prediction error of a trained network with a randomized one.
+We plot the KL divergence between the agent's and the expert's trajectories during the training procedure in \fig{fig:kl-div} and visualize the final estimated rewards with corresponding induced trajectories in \fig{fig:heat_maps}.